 Prevention of illness is our primary mission at Lake Chatuge Animal Hospital.
 We strongly recommend annual exams for all pets.
 This gives us the opportunity to do a thorough nose to tail exam, update any necessary vaccines and perform annual intestinal parasite and heartworm screening.
-We also offer preventive care panels depending on your pet's age and health.
+We also offer wellness panels depending on your pet’s age and health.

 Rabies – Rabies is a fatal viral disease that can affect all warm blooded animals.
 It is legally required for dogs and cats in most of the United States.
 We have seen cases of Rabies in this region, so vaccination for Rabies is imperative to protect your pets and your family.

 DHPP – Commonly referred to as the canine distemper and parvo vaccine, it vaccinates against canine distemper, canine adenovirus, canine hepatitis, canine parainfluenza and canine parvovirus.
 This vaccine may be given in combination with leptospirosis

 Leptospirosis – Leptospirosis is a potentially fatal disease that is caused by a bacteria spread in the soil, water and urine of infected animals.
 It can also potentially spread to humans from infected animals.
 Fortunately, we have a vaccine that covers for lepto.
 This vaccine may be given in combination with DHPP.